Values are a reflection of what you do and how you live.

 So I started with the steps and thought about the values we need to have in order to do those things well and support the people on our team.

-These are the four values that resonated the most with what we do and why:
+Four values that resonated the most with what we do

 1/ Courage: It takes a lot of courage to step into a new environment and to get up to speed quickly especially when people see you as a change agent.